-Successful developments connect people and places-physically and socially-by creating memorable, enduring experiences.
-Mixed- use is a 21st century approach to integrating land uses at a micro scale.
-Communities work best when they offer 24/7 living.
-They offer a variety of opportunities for live, work and play, and they are accessible to all.
-Mixed-use can be provided both vertically and horizontally in a variety of ways, including a mix of residential, commercial, office, and recreational uses.
+Successful developments connect people and places, both physically and socially, by creating memorable, enduring experiences.
+Centres work best when they offer 24/7 activities with a variety of opportunities for living, working and playing which are accessible to all.
+Mixed-use development can be provided both vertically and horizontally in a variety of ways, including a mix of residential, commercial, office, and recreational uses within an area or the creation of buildings with a combination of these uses inside them.

-2.2.2 Mobility
+2.2.2 Sub-regional Level of Service